xqlin98/INSTINCT/README.md

 ## BibTeX
 ```
 @inproceedings{lin2024use,
-        title={Use Your {INSTINCT}: INSTruction optimization usIng Neural bandits Coupled with Transformers},
+        title={Use Your {INSTINCT}: INSTruction optimization for LLMs usIng Neural bandits Coupled with Transformers},
         author={Xiaoqiang Lin and Zhaoxuan Wu and Zhongxiang Dai and Wenyang Hu and Yao Shu and See-Kiong Ng and Patrick Jaillet and Bryan Kian Hsiang Low},
         year={2024},
         booktitle={Proc.
 ICML}